EvanZimmerman307/job-management-dashboard/README.md

 Claude was switched to **plan mode** before receiving this prompt.
 Without plan mode, Claude can somestimes jump into implementation, even if you ask it not to.
 This can produce code that may be well-written, but doesn't address all specifications or makes narrow-sighted assumptions that are expensive and tedious to undo.
 By forcing the full design to be reviewed and approved before a single file was created, several non-trivial decisions were locked in upfront: using a Django ORM `Subquery` annotation rather than raw `DISTINCT ON` for the latest-status query, choosing `PageNumberPagination` over cursor-based pagination, using `@tanstack/react-query` for server state management, and routing all frontend requests through an nginx reverse proxy to eliminate CORS issues entirely.
 Any of these could have been revisited during implementation, but having them decided in advance meant implementation was largely mechanical execution of a reviewed spec rather than design-on-the-fly.

 The specificity of the seven numbered items in the planning prompt also mattered.
 Vague planning prompts produce vague plans.
-By naming concrete concerns, such as the PostgreSQL query strategy for millions of rows, the resulting plan was detailed enough to execute without requiring constant modification during implementation.
-I took a similar approach to planning for the development of the job filtering/sorting feature.
+By naming concrete concerns, such as the PostgreSQL query strategy for millions of rows, the resulting plan was detailed enough to execute without constant modification during implementation.
+I took a similar approach to planning for the development of the job filtering/sorting stretch goal.

 ---

 ## Verifying Sub Tasks Before Proceeding

-After I approved Claude's plan, Claude Code generated broke down implementation into a to-do list of sub-tasks.
+After I approved Claude's plan, Claude Code generated a to-do list of sub-tasks.
 The to-do list essentially consisted of implementing the backend, then the frontend, and lastly integration testing.
 However, any form of intermediate verification of the completion of sub-tasks was missing from the generated to-do list.

 >Todos
 >- Build Django backend (models, serializers, views, URLs, settings, migrations)